River City Psych

-*If autism testing is needed in tandem with a psychoeducational evaluation, additional fees apply.
+*If autism testing or a school observation is needed in tandem with a psychoeducational evaluation, additional fees apply.

 For elementary, middle, high school, and college students

-A complete battery of psychological testing to address referral concerns such as ADHD and anxiety when educational testing is not warranted.
+A complete battery of psychological testing to address referral concerns such as ADHD, autism spectrum disorder, and anxiety when educational testing is not warranted.
 The results are valuable for informing therapy, medical treatment, parenting, etc.